Randy Ayers: Ohio State head coach (1989–1997)

 On July 3, 1989, Ohio State promoted Ayers to head coach after Williams left to take the head coaching job at Maryland.
 Ayers led Ohio State to a 17–13 record in his debut season; Ohio State lost in the second round of the 1990 NCAA tournament to eventual national champion UNLV.

 The 1990–91 Ohio State Buckeyes finished 27–4 with a share of the Big Ten regular season title, the program's first conference title in 20 years.
 In the 1991 NCAA tournament, Ohio State advanced to the Sweet 16.
 After the season, Ayers was unanimously voted by peer Big Ten coaches as Big Ten Coach of the Year and won the Associated Press College Basketball Coach of the Year award.
 Then in 1991–92, Ohio State went 26–6, won the Big Ten title outright, and made the Elite Eight round of the 1992 NCAA tournament.
-This was the first time since 1964 that Ohio State won two consecutive conference titles.
+This was the first time since 1964 that Ohio State won two consecutive conference titles, and would be their last conference titles in the pre-conference tournament era.
 Ohio State forward Jim Jackson became the fourth overall pick in the 1992 NBA draft.

-However, Ohio State regressed after that early success.
-In 1992–93, despite peaking at no. 21 in the AP Poll, Ohio State finished 15–13 and exited after the first round of the 1993 National Invitation Tournament with a loss to Miami University.
+Although it was not apparent at the time, Ayers' tenure had crested.
+Ohio State significantly regressed in 1992–93.
+Despite peaking at #21 in the AP Poll, Ohio State finished 15–13 and exited after the first round of the 1993 National Invitation Tournament with a loss to Miami University.
 The next season, Ohio State dropped to 13–16, the first losing season in 17 years.

-In June 1994, the National Collegiate Athletics Association placed Ohio State on one year's probation after finding that Ayers improperly met with a high school recruit and basketball coach during a restricted time period and paid $60 to the coach.
+In June 1994, the National Collegiate Athletic Association placed Ohio State on one year's probation after finding that Ayers improperly met with a high school recruit and basketball coach during a restricted time period and paid $60 to the coach.
 Also that year, Ohio State power forward Lawrence Funderburke was selected in the second round of the NBA draft.
 However, Ohio State continued to struggle with three straight losing seasons, as low as 6–22 in 1994–95.

 On March 10, 1997, Ohio State athletic director Andy Geiger fired Ayers.
 In eight seasons, Ayers had a cumulative 124–108 record at Ohio State.
 On April 29 that year, Ohio State reached a nearly $637,000 settlement with Ayers to buy out the remaining two years of his contract.